 Tax matters are complicated, and the tax consequences of an investment in and holding of the Fund's shares will depend on the particular facts of each investor's situation.
-You are advised to consult your own tax advisers with respect to the application to your own circumstances of the general federal income tax rules described below and with respect to other federal, state, local or foreign tax consequences to you before making an investment in the Fund's shares.
+You are advised to consult your own tax advisors with respect to the application to your own circumstances of the general federal income tax rules described below and with respect to other federal, state, local or foreign tax consequences to you before making an investment in the Fund's shares.
 Federal Income Taxation of the Fund.
-Although the Internal Revenue Code generally provides that a regulated investment company does not pay an entity-level income tax, provided that it distributes all or substantially all of its income, the Fund does not meet current tests for qualification as a regulated investment company under Subchapter M of the Internal Revenue Code because of the fact that most or substantially all of the Fund's investments will consist of investments in certain MLPs intended to be treated as partnerships for federal income tax purposes.
-The regulated investment company tax rules therefore do not apply to the Fund or to its shareholders.
+The Fund does not meet the tests for qualification as a RIC because a substantial portion of the Fund's investments will consist of investments in certain MLPs intended to be treated as partnerships for federal income tax purposes.
+The RIC tax rules allowing pass-through taxation therefore do not apply to the Fund or to its shareholders.
 As a result, the Fund is treated as a corporation for federal and state income tax purposes, and will pay federal and state income tax on its taxable income.

 The Fund invests primarily in MLPs, which generally are intended to be treated as partnerships for federal income tax purposes.
 As a partner in the MLPs, the Fund must report its allocable share of the MLPs' taxable income or loss in computing the Fund's taxable income or loss, regardless of the extent (if any) to which the MLPs make distributions.
-Based upon the adviser's review of the historic results of MLP investment by the adviser on behalf of its private client accounts, the adviser expects that the cash flow received by the Fund with respect to its MLP investments will generally exceed the taxable income allocated to the Fund (and this excess generally will not be currently taxable to the Fund but, rather, will result in a reduction of the Fund's adjusted tax basis in each MLP as described in the following paragraph).
+Based upon the historic performance of the types of MLPs in which the Fund intends to invest, the Adviser expects that the cash flow received by the Fund with respect to its MLP investments will generally exceed the taxable income allocated to the Fund (and this excess generally will not be currently taxable to the Fund but, rather, will result in a reduction of the Fund's adjusted tax basis in each MLP as described in the following paragraph).
 This is the result of a variety of factors, including significant non-cash deductions, such as accelerated depreciation.
-Past performance is not necessarily an indication of future results and there is no assurance that the adviser's expectation regarding the tax character of MLP distributions will be realized.
+Past performance is not necessarily an indication of future results and there is no assurance that the Adviser's expectation regarding the tax character of MLP distributions will be realized.
 If this expectation is not realized and cash distributions are less than the taxable income allocated to the Fund, there may be greater tax expense borne by the Fund and less cash available to distribute to shareholders or to pay to expenses.